Jonathan-Git-Hub-dev/JWT/README.md

 - 403 : data provided incorrect
 - 429 : max recovery attemps for the last code emailed
 - 500 : server error occured
+- Base64 encoded access token and Base64 encoded refresh token seperated by a comma : New password saved and user loggedin
 <br />

 ##### Validate_Access_Token
-this interface varifes the claims of a JWT it requires the following data
+This interface varifes the claims of a JWT it requires the following data
 ###### Data
 - token : the JWT to be varified.
 ###### Returns
-on success the calling process recieves code "400" to indiacte success errors
+- 400 : JWT correct (claims inside JWT match singnature, so claim of user identiy valid).
-- 500 : server error occured
+- 500 : server error occured.
-- 403 : data provided incorrect
+- 403 : data provided incorrect.
 <br />

 ### SQL Database
-this is a explanation of the code in SQDLLSDA>DS.txt and is put here to be referenced in the API section above
+This sections details the database(found her QDLLSDA>DS.txt}}}}}} and is put here to be referenced in the API section above.

 #### User
 the "User" table represents a fully created user account it has the following data feilds